-Presently, there is no international entity work in Sudan, if Darfur region exempted.
-It is hoped that with increased accessibility to its remaining contaminated areas the results of new survey as well as re-survey of existing areas Sudan will possess a clear and accurate measure of its capacities and needs.
-In this way, international NGOs and commercial companies are encouraged to engage wit Sudan to begin how they can have a positive contribution to the overall efforts aim to clear the lands from mines/ERW.
+Presently, there are no international entities working in Sudan, if Darfur region exempted.
+It is hoped that with increased accessibility to its remaining contaminated areas the results of re-survey of existing areas and identification of new areas Sudan will possess a clear and accurate measure of its capacities and needs.
+In this way, international NGOs and commercial companies are encouraged to engage with Sudan to begin how they can have a positive contribution to the overall efforts aim to clear the lands from mines/ERW.